acot-a11y/acot/docs/configuration.md

 #### `reporter`

 You can specify the Reporter to use for the report.
-See [reporter/src/reporters](../packages/reporter/src/reporters) for all the built-in Repoters available.

 ```javascript
 module.exports = {